flutter/website/src/docs/cookbook/testing/integration/introduction.md

 This recipe uses the following steps:

   1. Create an app to test.
-  2. Add the `flutter_driver` dependency.
+  2. Add the `integration_test` dependency.
   3. Create the test files.
-  4. Instrument the app.
-  5. Write the integration tests.
+  4. Write the integration test.
-  6. Run the integration test.
+  5. Run the integration test.

 ### 1. Create an app to test